You will be:

 Undergraduates will be competing against Masters students, and many undergraduates choose to undertake a long-term internship with us first to show how they perform before applying for a graduate role.
 Interested in a position as an intern?
 Visit our Interns page to learn more.

 All applicants must be fluent in English.
-Applicants to Cologne and Berlin must also be fluent in German, applicants to Madrid must be fluent in Spanish and applicants to Paris must be fluent in French.
+If you wish to apply for Berlin or Cologne then it’s not necessary to be fluent in German upon application (although it’s beneficial).
+For non-German speaking candidates we expect a willingness to learn the language during their time at Frontier.
+Applicants to Madrid must be fluent in Spanish and applicants to Paris must be fluent in French.
 Other European languages are an advantage, particularly French and Dutch, as well as Central and Eastern European languages, particularly Polish.

 If you are applying for a graduate position and require a work permit, you can check if you are eligible to apply to our different offices below.